Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 What should a goal setting plan template include?

 A goal setting plan template should include four elements: a clearly defined outcome (with a measurable indicator of completion), a timeframe (quarterly works better than annual for most people), a milestone structure that breaks the goal into 3–4 checkpoint stages, and a review schedule.
 Optionally, a "what am I stopping to make space for this" section significantly improves follow-through.
-What it should not include is an extended list of aspirations — the most effective templates force you to choose one primary goal per domain rather than list everything you might want.
+What it shouldn't include is an extended list of aspirations — the most effective templates force you to choose one primary goal per domain rather than list everything you might want.

 How long should a quarterly planning session take?